jariwilms/Particles/README.md

 |  5 000 000 |    109.36 |     9.14ms |        no |
 | 10 000 000 |     58.75 |    17.02ms |        no |

-As you can see, moving data between the CPU and GPU causes a large performance loss, even for small amounts of data.
+Moving data between the CPU and GPU causes a large performance loss, even for small amounts of data.

 ## Controls
 * [M1] place gravitor